 Universal design, or sometimes referred to as inclusive design, is a way of making sure that anyone can find products or services easily accessible.
 And, by every means possible, learning fits in there as well.
 Often, this type of design benefits not only the people in a disability situation but everyone, by creating solutions that surpass the first obvious answers and force the creative process to search for ways of pushing the limits a bit further.
 Check this TED talk that explains it better, from the perspective of someone in a disability situation.

-From a learning perspective most universities favour three best practices in terms of Universal Design, as first defined by David H. Rose, Ed.D. of the Harvard Graduate School of Education and the Center for Applied Special Technology, and they are:
+From a learning perspective, most universities favor three best practices regarding Universal Design, as first defined by David H. Rose, Ed.D. of the Harvard Graduate School of Education and the Center for Applied Special Technology, and they are:

 This means a variety of methods are used to present the course content (audio, lectures, text, online content, etc.).
 Alternatives are recommended to be offered for every delivery method.
 For example, any visual information should be paired with auditory information or at least a design that would be clearly interpreted by different read-out-loud software.

 Through this instructional designers provide multiple ways of engaging the students (discussions, individual projects, collaborative tools or assignments, etc.).

 Instructors allow students to demonstrate their knowledge in different ways, depending on the barriers they might face (written essay instead of an oral presentation, for example, for those having a speech impairment).

 The main goal of the Universal Design for Learning is to increase access to learning by reducing physical, cognitive or intellectual barriers to learning (not limited to these barriers only).
 In other words, curriculum development should consider giving all individuals equal opportunities to learn.

 Also, if you’re in the Montreal area, I recommend you to contact the staff at Concordia’s Access Centre for Students with Disabilities for their excellent multitude of great resources.